Linker Support

 | Shipping | -Wl,-dead_strip, -flto=thin |

--dead_strip is Apple's equivalent of --gc-sections for Mach-O targets. -flto=thin mirrors the compile-time ThinLTO flag from the Clang compiler policy.
+-dead_strip is Apple's equivalent of --gc-sections for Mach-O targets. -flto=thin mirrors the compile-time ThinLTO flag set by the Clang compiler policy.
+MSan is absent from the table because the Apple libc is not instrumented; GPBT never emits that flag on Darwin.

 Why LLD on Clang?